lcrocker/ojpoker/README.md

 The rust code (in the `rs` directory) is designed for pure performance.

 There are many serialized data sets for things like test data and pre-computed lookup tables.
-Each data set exists in three or more forms.
+Each data set exists in two or more forms.
 They begin life in JSON5 for easy creation, reading, and editing by humans.
 I then use a unique Deno script for each file to convert it into MessagePack format, consolidating duplicate data and removing map key names for size and performance.
 The final